epfl-ada/ada-2023-project-perrysplatypuses/README.md

 ## Questions for TAs (optional): Add here any questions you have for us related to the proposed project.

+**REMINDER**:
-**REMINDER**: Notebook containing initial analyses and data handling pipelines.
+Readme.md file containing the detailed project proposal (up to 1000 words) Notebook containing initial analyses and data handling pipelines.
 We will grade the correctness, quality of code, and quality of textual descriptions.